vault-config

 - Enable auth method

-- Create one
+userpass - Create one

-username named like your alias, define your own password - Add your own entity to group
+userpassusername named like your alias, define your own password - Add your own entity to group

 administrators

 Log out.
-Never again use the root
+Never again use the root token unless there's a good reason.

 -